mdolab/MACH-Aero/machAeroTutorials/opt_aero.rst

 .. literalinclude:: ../tutorial/opt/aero/aero_opt.py
     :start-after: # rst optimizer

+.. note:: A more complete ``optoptions`` for ``SNOPT`` can be found in `pyOptSparse doc <https://mdolab-pyoptsparse.readthedocs-hosted.com/en/latest/optimizers/pysnopt.html#options>`_.
+You can save major iterations information in the history file by providing proper options.
+It has been observed that the print and summary files failed to be updated due to possibly unknown hardware issues on GreatLakes.
+The problem is not common, but if you want to avoid it, you might save the informtaion in the history file.
+This would allow you monitor the optimization even the print and summary files are not being updated.

 Run it yourself!
 ================
 To run the script, use the ``mpirun`` and place the total number of processors after the ``-np`` argument::